Do your sleep plans involve ‘cry it out’ methods?

 Yes.
 As part of your consultation your child’s feeding pattern (solids, breast, formula etc.) will be discussed and assessed and advice given accordingly.

 We’re grandparents raising our grandchildren.
 We feel a bit out of practice!
 Do you help people like us?

 A definite yes!
 I have a wide circle of clients including grandparents like you, single parents, and same sex couples.
 I work with everyone - sleep problems are universal!

 I would prefer the home consultation option.
 Do I need to prepare for it?

 No, you don’t, apart from completing the questionnaire in advance.
 From my perspective and for the assessment, it’s best if I visit on what for you is a normal day.
 If your baby is crying and there are interruptions, that’s how it is and important for me to experience.
 And don’t tidy up or stress, please.
 My aim is to reduce your stress, not add to it!

 My sister is so stressed because her baby won’t sleep.
 Can I gift her some sessions with you?

-Yes, please contact me to arrange a voucher.
-You can choose from any of my sleep packages and/or purchase an item from my shop.
+Yes, definitely.
+You can purchase a Gift Voucher from the online shop and select the amount you wish to spend.
+The recipient can use the Gift Voucher on any sleep package or to purchase an item from my online shop.
 Please contact me if you’d like some guidance.